Who is the Top Investor In Genius Brands International Inc. (GNUS)?

-Genius Brands International Inc. (NASDAQ: GNUS) is -34.98% lower on its value in year-to-date trading and has touched a low of $0.51 and a high of $1.28 in the current 52-week trading range.
+Genius Brands International Inc. (NASDAQ: GNUS) is -44.28% lower on its value in year-to-date trading and has touched a low of $0.51 and a high of $1.26 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The GNUS stock was last observed hovering at around $0.66 in the last trading session, with the day’s gains setting it 0.02% off its average median price target of $5.00 for the next 12 months.
-It is also 86.4% off the consensus price target high of $5.00 offered by 1 analysts, but current levels are 86.4% higher than the price target low of $5.00 for the same period.
+The GNUS stock was last observed hovering at around $0.60 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $5.00 for the next 12 months.
+It is also 88.2% off the consensus price target high of $5.00 offered by 1 analysts, but current levels are 88.2% higher than the price target low of $5.00 for the same period.

 Sponsored